sleepz103/Lernperiode-12/README.md

 - [ ] Given the data is received, display it on a timeline graph

 - [ ] Given the client opens the app, if it loads, it displays rough end-product design (block for styling)

+Today I started work with turning AP's into github issues, to try out and make my works seem proffessional.
+Then I went onto a new branch and created another script which will be the working one, as the old one is used for testing.
+I once again worked with pyodbc and learned how cursor works.
+I seem to have underestimated this task.
+The plan was to

+`# check last data time`

+`# get data from 48 hours`

+`    # define end and start`

+`# compare pulled data with last inserted time`

+`# leave only the data that is higher than max time from db`

+`# insert `

+`# if there is a gap`

+`# then inform there's missing data because pulled from only 48h`

+`# missing: x hours`

+I realized 1) 48 hours is not a good solution.
+One could extend by calulating excactly how many hours need to be requested.
+2) I am realised I want to use pandas module.
+But then I ran into issue with converting time.
+(109)

+## 5.12

+- [ ]